trevorkirpaul/Bartr/README.md

 > There are no features left to implement and tomorrow I will make a final pass on the components and file structure and clean everything up.
 I'll also test deploy to my server afterwards.
 I may refactor some components which means I might still have some heavy lifting to do.

+### Dec 5, 2017

+> I'm gonna officially end development on this project.
+I deployed the react client to heroku and the api to my vps and it all functions correctly.
+It took a lot of time to get this all setup for a few reasons.
+I decided to redo how my portfolio site works by using nginx to act as the frontline server.
+I had to learn how to set it up and it was definitely tricky understanding how location blocks work.
+I fortunately got it working and I have it set up to auto renew an SSL cert, so now my portfolio is HTTPS!

+>I technically didn't have to use nginx but I noticed some console warnings after deploying the client to heroku mentioning unsecure content.
+So now evertything is served through HTTPS using nginx as a reverse proxy for my api node server.

+> This entire project was a huge learning experience.
+The biggest things I have learned are dealing with http methods and the express backend.
+Setting up Nginx has given me a glimpse into another layer of the process and I am definitely intrigued.
+I am reluctantly declaring this project done (for now) since there are some UX elements I should really address.
+For example, after a user adds an item, I should have loaded a component that verified it was uploaded.
+The same should be applied to verifying loggin or or creating a user.
+I'm going to revisit this app after a bit so I can apply new knowledge to it before finalizing my portfolio overall.

 ### Concerns
 1. ~~My project structure is going to be pretty terrible.
 I feel boxed in from using create-react-app but I still have a components folder.
 This leads to another big issue...~~
 2. ~~I'm using CSS.
 I really want to use SASS and later on down the road I'll probably have to sort it out.
 Right now I'm not doing much styling so it's not a big issue.~~ `I ended up using styled-components.`